Critical Conversations – Taking The Spiritual Temperature Of Our Time

 Denver, CO 80212

-Starting in September 2017 CRI launches a series of talks entitled Critical Conversations by and with Denver-based writers and public intellectuals on topics connected to their new books, which have been just recently published.
+Starting in September 2017 and running into 2018 CRI launches a series of talks entitled Critical Conversations by and with Denver-based writers and public intellectuals on topics connected to their new books, which have been just recently published.

 Critical Conversations is a partnership with BookBar, 4280 Tennyson St, Denver, CO 80212 and will be held once a month on Thursday evenings in September, October, and November.